ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

     Notice how the `Bridge` parameter is set by default with the `vmbr0` Linux bridge.
 You will come back to this parameter later but, for now, you do not need to configure anything in this step, the default values are correct for this Debian template VM.

-9. The last tab you'll reach is `Confirm`:
+9. The last tab to get into is `Confirm`:

     ![Confirm tab at Create VM window](images/g020/debian_vm_create_vm_confirm.webp "Confirm tab at Create VM window")

-    Here you'll be able to give a final look to the configuration you've assigned to your new VM before you create it.
+    Here you can give a final look to the configuration you have assigned to your new VM before you create it.
 If you want to readjust something, just click on the proper tab or press `Back` to reach the step you want to change.

     Also notice the `Start after created` check.
-Do NOT enable it, since it'll make Proxmox VE boot up your new VM right after its creation, something you don't want at this point.
+Do NOT enable it, since it makes Proxmox VE boot up your new VM right after its creation, something you do not want at this point.

 10. Click on `Finish` and the creation should proceed.
 Check the `Tasks` log at the bottom of your web console to see its progress: